-It has been nearly four weeks since I arrived at Richmond University in London, so I’ve started to feel pretty well-adjusted.
+It has been nearly four weeks since I arrived in London, so I’ve started to feel pretty well-adjusted.
 That being said, it was a bit of a process for me to get the that point.

 Here are some tips to help you with adjusting to life abroad when you first arrive: